What are Integrated Care Systems (ICSs)?

 Coordination Across Organisations

 Effective collaboration requires a shared vision and strong leadership.
 Different organisations may have varying priorities and cultures, which can pose challenges.
-Ensuring seamless communication and coordination is crucial.
+Ensuring seamless communication and coordination is important.

 Data Sharing and Privacy

 Sharing data across different organisations is key to the success of ICSs.
 However, it must be done in a way that respects patients’ privacy and complies with legal requirements.
-Ensuring cybersecurity and data protection is vital.
+Ensuring cybersecurity and data protection is really important.

 Governance of Integrated Care Systems